 Bertelsmann makes highest bid to acquire Simon & Schuster- FT

-Nov 24 (Reuters) - German media group Bertelsmann made the highest bid in an auction for Simon & Schuster, the publishing unit of ViacomCBS Inc VIACA.O, Financial Times reported on Tuesday, citing people familiar with the matter.
+Nov 24 (Reuters) - German media group Bertelsmann made the highest bid in an auction for Simon & Schuster, the publishing unit of media company ViacomCBS Inc VIACA.O, the Financial Times reported on Tuesday, citing people familiar with the matter.

-Two people familiar with the process said Bertelsmann offered more than $2 billion, the report said. (https://on.ft.com/3fse6Xo)
+Two people familiar with the process said Bertelsmann offered more than $2 billion, according to the report. (https://on.ft.com/3fse6Xo)

+ViacomCBS Chief Executive Bob Bakish said in March that he was exploring options for Stephen King publisher Simon & Schuster, as the company looks to focus on its advertising and streaming businesses.

+Bertelsmann, which owns Penguin Random House - the world's biggest book publisher, outbid Rupert Murdoch's News Corp NWSA.O, the FT report said.

 ViacomCBS did not immediately respond to a Reuters request for comment.